MoFEM/mofem-cephas/mofem/doc/markdown/InstallationWithSpack.markdown

 Spack’s basic configuration options are set in config.yaml.
 You can see the default settings by *$HOME/.spack/config.yaml*, for example, you can set the default number of jobs to use when running `make` in parallel.
 If set to 4, for example, `spack install` will run `make -j4`.
-This can be done by adding line
+This can be done by adding line to *config.yaml*.
+Example file should look like this:
 ~~~~~
+config:
 	build_jobs: 4
 ~~~~~
 For more details see [here](https://spack.readthedocs.io/en/latest/config_yaml.html?highlight=-jobs#)